Zeenobit/moonshine_behavior/README.md

 ## Overview

-This crates is designed to provide a simple, stack-based, lightweight implementation of state machines for Bevy entities.
+This crates is designed to provide a simple, stack-based implementation of state machines for Bevy entities.

 ### Features
-- Simple.
-Minimal overhead for defining and setting up behaviors.
+- Simple: Minimal overhead for defining and setting up behaviors.
 - Behaviors can be started, paused, resumed, and stopped.
 - Event driven API which allows systems to react to behavior changes on entities.
 - Multiple behaviors with different types may exist on the same entity to define complex state machines.